-Latest Adoption or Version Date Capability Assessment: Administrati ve and Technical Description Related to hazard mitigation planning and coordination Location of Capability Entire Town or Selected Areas Level of Effective -ness Respons- ibility Changes Since Last Haz Mit Plan (2015) Future Improvement s to Capability CPR, chainsaw, flagging, traffic management, defensive driving, transfer station certification, first aid, blood borne pathogens, debris management training, traffic control course, winter operations, downed power lines, fall protection, hoisting, culvert installation, etc. Many are completed through Primex (insurance).
-All staff attend annually for continuing certifications (CPR, defensive driving, NH DES transfer station certification, and others have to be done in person). harassment, collision avoidance while driving, social media ethics have recently been taken.
-Since most of the crew is at home in April, these trainings have been taken to continue education. participate in Town exercises.
-Obtain certification for at least 2 HD staff as NHDES Certified Culvert Maintainers.
-Engage in cross-training to transfer information from older employees to the younger employees.
-Train at least one staff member to become a UNH T2 Roads Scholar.
-April 13, 2020 PD Annual Training Firearms, First Aid, CPR/AED, Disaster response, tactical, IED training in 2012 and 2013.
-Also: training has been provided for fire arms, taser, CPR/ defibrillator, OC pepper spray, active shooter, and other situations.
-Officers take part in annual exercises that will keep them trained on how to deal with large scale emergencies of natural and human made causes.
-Entire Town High Police Dept All this training has been completed each year.
-Train for ICS position.
-Train for enhanced IC/UC at TEEX for additional staff members.
-Hold active school shooter training April 13, 2020 PD Police Department In-Service Training Training is provided every month with two hours of training available to officers.
-Entire Town High Police Dept Officers have had in-service training continually.
-Develop a standard training for new officers and one for continuing education.
-April 13, 2020 PD Participated in regional/statewide Regional/ Statewide High Police Dept No regional drill was held.
-Participate in regional/state
+Latest Capability Description Location of Level of Respons- Changes Since Future

+Adoption Assessment: Related to hazard Capability Effective Last Haz Mit Improvement

+or Version Administrati mitigation planning and Entire -ness Plan (2015) s to Capability

+Date ve and coordination Town or

+Technical Selected

+CPR, chainsaw, flagging, Areas harassment, participate in

+traffic management, collision Town

+defensive driving, avoidance exercises.

+transfer station while driving, Obtain

+certification, first aid, social media certification

+blood borne pathogens, ethics have for at least 2

+debris management recently been HD staff as

+training, traffic control taken.
+NHDES

+course, winter C: Certified

+operations, downed power lines, fall Since most of the crew is at Culvert Maintainers.

+protection, hoisting, home in April, Engage in

+culvert installation, etc. these trainings cross-training

+Many are completed have been to transfer

+through Primex taken to information

+(insurance).
+All staff continue from older

+attend annually for education. employees to

+continuing certifications the younger

+(CPR, defensive driving, NH DES transfer station employees.
+Train at least

+certification, and others one staff

+have to be done in member to

+person). become a

+, UNH T2 Roads

+Scholar.

+April 13, PD Firearms, First Aid, Entire High Police Dept All this training Train for ICS

+2020 Annual CPR/AED, Disaster Town has been position.
+Train

+Training response, tactical, IED training in 2012 and completed each year. for enhanced IC/UC at TEEX

+2013.
+Also: training has each year. for additional

+been provided for fire staff

+arms, taser, CPR/ members.

+defibrillator, OC pepper Hold active

+spray, active shooter, and school shooter

+other situations.
+Officers training

+take part in annual

+exercises that will keep them trained on how to

+deal with large scale

+emergencies of natural

+and human made causes.

+April 13, PD Training is provided every High Police Dept Officers have Develop a

+2020 Police month with two hours of Town had in-service standard

+Department training available to training training for

+In-Service officers. continually. new officers

+Training and one for continuing

+education.

+April 13, PD Participated in Regional/ High Police Dept No regional Participate in

+2020 regional/statewide Statewide drill was held, regional/state